Why Port Arthur in Tasmania is so Fascinating

 Soak up the history, and the stunning scenery and meet the unique Australian wildlife.
 Inside the Tasman National Park, there are hiking trails, incredible lookout points, caves, blowholes and rock formations that are worth seeing.

 If you enjoy wine tasting you’ll find lots of opportunities on the drive from Hobart.
 Just look out for vineyards with open cellar doors.
-Other popular stops are the Port Arthur Lavender Farm and the Unzoo where you can see endangered Tasmanian Devils at feeding time and hand-feed wild kangaroos and wallabies.

 TIP: Many of the attractions in Port Arthur are accessible by car and if you’re not driving you can book a day tour from Hobart.

-Bushwalking in the Tasman Nationa; Park is also very popular and I can recommend the Three Capes Track, a popular multi-day hike that begins at the Port Arthur Historic site and continues along this extraordinary and stunning coastline.
+Bushwalking in the Tasman National Park is also very popular and I can recommend the Three Capes Track, a popular multi-day hike that begins at the Port Arthur Historic site and continues along this extraordinary and stunning coastline.

 Visit the Eagle Hawk Neck

 The Eagle Hawk Neck separates the Port Arthur prison from the rest of the Tasman Peninsula and is a narrow sandbar 30 metres wide.
 You can visit the infamous dog line where ferocious dogs were chained to deter escapees.
-To instil even more fear in the convicts, rumours of dangerous, shark-infested waters were circulated.
-Nearby, there’s a lookout point with expansive views across the Neck, Pirates Bay and the rugged coastline.

 Visit the Tasman National Park

-The Tasman Arch and Devil’s Kitchen are impressive geological formations in the Tasman National Park.
-There are several lookout points close to each other joined by easy walking trails.
 Near the Tasman Arch is the Devil’s Kitchen where a vertical cliff face with striking patterns looms over the churning white water below.
 Local aboriginal people thought this place was inhabited by cannibal spirits whose cooking fires were represented by the dark markings on the cliffside.

 The Tessellated Pavement is an interesting natural rock platform on the Tasman Peninsula, formed from compacted sediments around 3 million years ago.
 Get there early in the morning for sunrise if you can.
 On a low tide, the wet rock platform reflects the beautiful sky colours.